Presidency of William Howard Taft: Direct election of senators

 For the first 125 years of the federal government's existence, Americans did not directly vote for U.S. Senators.
 The Constitution, as it was adopted in 1788, stated that senators would be elected by state legislatures.
 During the 1890s, the House of Representatives passed several resolutions proposing a constitutional amendment for the direct election of senators, but the Senate refused to even take a vote on such a measure.
 A number of states began calling for a constitutional convention on the subject, since Article V of the Constitution states that Congress must call a constitutional convention for proposing amendments when two-thirds of the state legislatures apply for one.
 By 1912, 27 states had called for a constitutional convention on the subject, with 31 states needed to reach the threshold.
 As the number of applications neared the two-thirds threshold, the Senate abandoned its strategy of obstruction.
 An amendment to the Constitution establishing the popular election of United States senators by the people of the states was approved by Congress on May 13, 1912, and submitted to the state legislatures for ratification.
 By April 8, 1913, it had been ratified by the requisite number of states (36) to become the Seventeenth Amendment to the United States Constitution.

+Puerto Rico

+In 1909, Puerto Rico protested against its political status, in particular its loss of home rule and its lack of representation in Washington D.C.
+Following the 1908 Puerto Rican general election, which resulted in a larger faction of pro-independence representatives in the Puerto Rico House of Representatives, the House refused to enact any legislation unless the United States recognize Puerto Rico's right to self-government.
+In an address to the U.S. Congress, Taft scolded the Puerto Rican legislators.
+Taft pushed for legislation that would give Puerto Rico the same budget as the previous year in cases where the Puerto legislature failed to adopt a new budget; the U.S. Congress passed the legislation, as well as placed Puerto Rico under the War Department’s Bureau of Insular Affairs.
+Puerto Ricans continued to push for greater autonomy and greater representation in Washington D.C., but it was not until the 1917 Jones-Shafroth Act that this was achieved.